ByAUJay

 A) Cross‑chain treasury rebalance in 15 minutes or less

-Compiler plan:
+Compiler Plan

 B) Enterprise FX: ETH→USDC on Ethereum with MEV shielding

-Goal: Swap 4,000 ETH to USDC on Ethereum by market close, minimize price impact and remove sandwich risk.
+Goal: Swap 4,000 ETH to USDC on Ethereum

-Compiler plan:
+Compiler Plan

 C) Gasless retail checkout across Base

-Compiler plan:
+Compiler Plan:

 Implementation notes, gotchas, and emerging best practices

-- UniswapX V1 endpoints were sunset on July 22, 2025; integrate V2/V3 (e.g., nonlinear decay, cosigners). (api-docs.uniswap.org)
+- Just a heads-up: UniswapX V1 endpoints were retired on July 22, 2025.
+Make sure to integrate V2/V3 (think nonlinear decay and cosigners). (api-docs.uniswap.org)

-- Manage solver access and competition:
+- Manage solver access and keep an eye on competition:

-- Settlement trust model is a feature:
+- Settlement trust model is a cool feature:

-- Privacy budget:
+- Privacy budget is key:

 A reference pipeline (what to build first)

-- Parse and validate (Day 1)
+- Parse and Validate (Day 1)

-- EIP‑712 domain + typed data; ERC‑1271 checks for smart accounts.
+- EIP-712 domain and typed data; plus, ERC-1271 makes those smart account checks.

-- Multi‑backend emitters (Week 2–4)
+2) Multi-backend Emitters (Week 2-4)

-- Privacy & MEV (Week 4–6)
+3) Privacy & MEV (Weeks 4-6)

-- Orchestration (Week 6–8)
+4) Orchestration (Weeks 6-8)

 How this improves KPIs you care about